KUMAR-REDDY-BAVANASI/fastapi-todo-application/README.md

 ✅ This command will forward port 8000 from your local machine to port 8000 inside the Pod.

-## 🌐 Accessing the Application via loadBalancer or Ingress - Only When Kubernetes is Hosted on Cloud Platform
+## 🌐 Accessing the Application via LoadBalancer or Ingress (Cloud Only)
+Use these options when running your Kubernetes cluster on a cloud provider like Azure AKS, AWS EKS, GCP GKE, etc.

-* LoadBalancer (Optional):
+📦 LoadBalancer (Optional):
 ```bash
 kubectl get svc -n fastapi-app
 ```

 Access the app via the external IP.

-* Ingress (Optional):
+🚪 Ingress (Optional):
-Map your domain (e.g., kumar.mytodo.com) to the ingress controller IP in /etc/hosts:
+Map your domain to the ingress controller IP in your /etc/hosts file (for local use):

 ```bash
 127.0.0.1 kumar.mytodo.com